Mirzipan/Homm3_BG_Database/docs/heroes/tazar.md

 | Ⅵ | :effect_map: Fron your hand, Remove 1 card or Discard 3 cards to draw an [Artifact](../artifacts/index.md) card from the top of the [Artifact](../artifacts/index.md) deck. |

+## Notes

+- **Ⅵ** - The player either removes any 1 card from their hand or they discard 3 cards.
+In either case, they get to draw the top card of the [Artifact](../artifacts/index.md) deck.

 ## Comes With

 - [Tower Expansion](../content/tower_expansion.md)